-Terminology management is a process of researching, choosing, defining, updating, and maintaining key terms in the local language relevant to a business, product or service provider, public or scientific institution.
+Terminology management is the process of researching, choosing, defining, updating, and maintaining key terms in the local language relevant to a business, product, or service provider, public or scientific institution.

 The resulting termbase or glossary aims to create consistent benchmarks for what terms are used in what context or situation.
 This serves as a reference for anyone creating, editing, or translating content, to eliminate confusion about meaning and to ensure terminology is standardized where required.